psychedelicto/omnileads-digitalocean/README.md

 ## Deploy 🚀

-Para llevar a cabo el deploy vamos a usar la utilidad *make* :
+To spin up the deploy we are going to use the  *make* utility:

 * **make init**: The first step is to generate all the customer folder and build config files.